suketk/suketk.com/_posts/2021-04-07-why-i-quit-google.md

 *   **I have a long runway.** I saved a lot of money and have near-zero living expenses because I live in a paid off home.
 *   **I have no family obligations.** I’m single ([ladies](https://media4.giphy.com/media/xUOwFRe7138b0ApW3C/giphy.gif)???) and am not responsible for anyone.
 This is the best time to take a risk.
 This was indeed the biggest regret I heard from older colleagues - they wish they’d taken a chance before they had a family and a mortgage.

 Ok, maybe that’s not entirely accurate.
 Though I’m not certain *how* I’ll make money, I do have a strong hunch about the problem space I’ll be working in.
 As I reflected on what prevented me from living a meaningful life, I noticed a very direct through line: an unhealthy relationship with technology.
 From the mental health drawbacks of social media to [feeds limiting effectiveness]({{site.url}}/feeds-considered-harmful) to the ubiquity of smartphones preventing authentic connection and experiences, this is truly an epidemic in the making.
 It is the cigarette of our generation; it affects us, our parents and our children.
 We’re just beginning to realize the problem, but no one knows how to fix it.
-My plan is to start by using technology more intentionally in my individual journey, but ultimately I have conviction my learnings will be valuable to others.
+My plan is to start by using technology more intentionally in my individual journey, but ultimately I have conviction that my learnings will be valuable to others.
 For such a looming problem, there is no shortage of value to create and capture.

 ### What's there to lose?